Jtachan/PyAI_Portfolio/README.md

   - *Radar 360 view*
   - *Fusion data from radars systems*
   - *Lidar Spherical Projection*

+## Python extended utils
+The `Python extended utils` is a small installable package with a few extra classes.
+The main purpose of the package is to show my organisation on coding and how these tools are documented.

+The project contains the following classes:
+* [**VideoHelper**](https://github.com/Jtachan/CV_projects/tree/main/PythonCoding#videohelper): Tool to open and write a video using the OpenCV package.
+* [**ExtendedTestCase**](https://github.com/Jtachan/CV_projects/tree/main/PythonCoding#extendedtestcase): Base class of unittest.TestCase containing extra assert methods.

 ## Covid Friendly Face Detector (CFFD)
 Because of Covid-19 a very common sight is that everyone has a mask outside their homes.